Cyfrin/Updraft/courses/security/6-thunder-loan/30-thunderloan-continued/+page.md

 </details>

 The first thing the `deposit` function does is leverage the `s_tokenToAssetToken` mapping to acquire the `AssetToken` paired with the passed token parameter.
-Remember, these `asset tokens` ultimately represent how much of the pool the depositer owns as a result of their deposits.
+Remember, these `asset tokens` ultimately represent how much of the pool the depositor owns as a result of their deposits.

 The function then needs to know how many asset tokens to mint as a result of the amount of tokens being deposited.
 To accomplish this we're using the `getExchangeRate` function, which we know from earlier is returning the ratio between the asset tokens and their underlying.
 We then use the exchangeRate to do a bit of math.